SolidWallOfCode/txn_box/doc/guide.en.rst

 In essence, each comparison does a ``replace`` to provide the translated value, with a final ``replace`` with no comparison that matches anything not already matched.

+.. rubric:: Footnotes

+.. [#]

+   These are similar to the "@" headers for core |TS|, but don't have any name restriction and are not related to any specific header.
+They are stored entirely inside the |TxB| plugin.